itsApurba/sharewise/README.md

 * **"Like" and "unlike" posts.** Users can "like" and "unlike" posts.
 The number of likes for each post is displayed.
 * **View analytics on user engagement and content popularity.** The analytics pages display insights on user engagement and content popularity.
 This includes information such as the total number of users, the top 5 most active users, the total number of posts, the top 5 most liked posts, and so on.

-Sure, here is the completed Installation section for your GitHub README file:

 ## Installation

 To install this project, you will need the following: